 INTEGRATED MATH II A-G Approved-10 CREDITS.
 In this course students build upon work with exponential functions and extend this knowledge to quadratic functions.
 Additionally, a deeper understanding of number and quantity and expressions are developed through the thorough manipulation of expressions and equations.
 Students apply earlier experience with dilations and proportional reasoning to develop a formal understanding of triangle similarity.

 INTEGRATED MATH III A-G Approved-10 Credits.
-Prerequisite: Integrated Math II or equivalent In this third and final course of the integrated math sequence application of mathematics learned from earlier courses is the focus.
+Prerequisite: Integrated Math II or equivalent In this third and final course of the integrated math sequence, application of mathematics learned from earlier courses is the focus.
 Students expand their understanding of functions to include polynomial, rational and radical functions.
 In addition, they consolidate geometry and the functions to create models and solve contextual problems.
 Finally, students apply methods from probability and statistics to draw inferences and conclusions from data; and expand right triangle trigonometry to include general triangles.

 AP CALCULUS AB - GRADES 10-12 A-G Approved-10 CREDITS.
 Prerequisite: “B” in Advanced Mathematics 1B or equivalent.
 This is a standard college-level course in analytical geometry and calculus.
 The course includes analytics of the straight line and conics, differentiation and integration of algebraic functions, and applications.

 COLLEGE PREPARATORY MATHEMATICS 10 CREDITS.
 Prerequisite: Successful completion of Math II This course was designed by PUSD Math faculty in collaboration with the Mathematics division at Pasadena City College.
-The course is designed to reinforce foundations in basic Mathematics and Algebra, and prepare students to successfully place into college-level mathematics upon matriculation.
-Students who earn a B or higher in the course receive automatic placement into a college level course and are excused from placement tests.
+The course is designed to reinforce foundations in basic Mathematics and Algebra, and prepare students to successfully place them into college-level mathematics upon matriculation.
+Students who earn a B or higher in the course receive automatic placement to a college level course and are excused from placement tests.

-NOTE – UC Requirements: 30 Math units (three years) are required including Integrated Math III.
+NOTE – UC Requirements: 30 Math units (three years) are required, including Integrated Math III.